weiganghuang/holops-1803/task1.md

 **Option 2: At the `[nso@nso ~]$` prompt, enter `code ~/packages/L2Vpn/src/yang/L2Vpn.yang`.
 This automatically launches the file in Visual Studio Code You can edit the file directly in Visual Studio Code.**

 1. The auto-generated `L2Vpn.yang` file contains several skeleton blocks.
 We will update the  L2Vpn block to add service attributes.
-Modify the generated Yang file, locate the block starts with `list L2Vpn`:
+To modify the generated Yang file, first locate the block that starts with `list L2Vpn`:

     ![](./media/media/l2vpnyang.png)